antolu/KTH-InformationRetrieval-DD2476/README.md

 > Look up the titles of some documents with high rank, and some documents with low rank.
 Does the ranking make sense.

 A lot of documents link to 21, and 21 links to 36 so it in turn has high rating.
-It makes sense
+It makes sense.
+3 links to 21.